 The Antoon and Nita Haboush Foundation Scholarship

-Scholarship Program to promote post high school education for economically needy Christian Arabic Americans
+Scholarship Program to promote post high school education for economically needy Christian Arab Americans

 Hassan Mustafa Abdallah Memorial Scholarship